Bhutan, the land of the Thunder Dragon´s capital, Thimphu, is home to approximately 100,000 inhabitants, including the Royal family.

 Visit the farmers market.

-The farmers market is an explosion of colors and smells, this is where the locals come to buy the freshest local produce from all over the country, as well as a wide variety of vegetables, fruits, and other products imported from India.
+The farmers market is an explosion of colours and smells; this is where the locals come to buy the freshest local produce from all over the country, as well as a wide variety of vegetables, fruits, and other products imported from India.

 Hike the surrounding hills around Thimphu Valley.